-- Urban hike/short hike less than 4 hours.
+- Short Day / Urban hike less than 4 hours.
 Easy self-rescue or ambulance paramedic evacuation, usually in cell phone range.

-- All day backcountry wilderness hike over 4 hours.
+- Long day backcountry wilderness hike over 4 hours.
 Forced overnight or Search and Rescue (SAR) remote evacuation with no cell phone signal.

 “THE LAST” ESSENTIAL